What is hCG? Beta hCG, tests and levels

 How does hCG make you feel?

 Symptoms vary.
-Nausea, breast tenderness, and fatigue are common in early pregnancy, but many hormones contribute. hCG alone does not predict how you will feel.
+Nausea, breast tenderness, and fatigue are common in early pregnancy, but many hormones and factors contribute. hCG alone does not predict exactly how you will feel.

 How can I compare my result with the average?

-If you know the week, use the hCG level checker by week.
-For a quick reference table by week or by DPO, open the hCG ranges by week lookup.
+If you know the week, you can use the hCG level checker by week.
+For a quick reference table by week or by days past ovulation, you can review the hCG ranges by week lookup.
+These ranges are reference data only and do not replace medical advice.

 How do I track if my hCG is rising normally?